Mansi242401/Portfolio/sql_queries_with_results1.md

 <b> Based on the provided schema, I created database, tables and columns using MYSQL Workbench. </b>

-- creating database
+Creating Database

 ```sql
 CREATE DATABASE dannys_diner;
 ```
-- selecting the database to use for extracting data
+Selecting the database to use for extracting data

 ```sql
 USE dannys_diner;
 ```
-- creating tables as per schema
+Creating tables as per schema

 ```sql
 CREATE TABLE sales (